sjdv1982/biohackathon-covid/tasks.md

 *   (6W4B) Y88A mutation: does it make an impact on the residue 50?
 "Does such mutation kick sandwiched loop out of the way?"
 (MD person)
 *   Find a way to see the difference between the dimerization binding mode (rather than differences in monomer conformation) of the SARS and COVID (more on it next week).

+*   Have a look of the 6W9Q sequence, to understand which part of the sequence is coming from the COVID.
+And also pay attention to the Phenylalanine at the N-ter part, because it could be important for the dymerisation.

+*   From Part 1 : People must read this paper (https://www.sciencedirect.com/science/article/pii/S2589004220304442?via%3Dihub) to know if you keep the 6W9Q structure or if we do not pay attention to this one.

 ## Technical tasks